ryanw3bb/ml-agents-navigation/README.md

 ```

 ## Running the Project
-Browse to the project directory and run `train.py` to generate training data based on the implemented learning model.
+Browse to the project directory and run `train.py` to begin training.
+The trained weights are saved to the file `checkpoints.pth` once the required score is reached.

 ```
 python train.py
 ```
-Run `play.py` to watch an episode where the agent navigates around the world using the training data.
+Run `play.py` to watch an episode where a smart agent navigates around the world using the trained data.